 Adult Education includes Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL), GED preparation and Applied Academics for Adult Education (AAAE).
-Tutoring is provided to help adults learn academic skills necessary to become successful in their educational and/or career choice.
+Instruction is provided to help adults learn academic skills necessary to become successful in their educational and/or career choice.
+Integrated Education and Training (IET) is provided through the Pathways Plus Program (P3), which provides an opportunity for some GED students to concurrently work towards completing the State of Florida High School Diploma along with a specific career and technical education postsecondary program

-Corporate and Community Training provides short-term, not-for-credit training on a part-time basis to enable students to upgrade current work skills and qualify for higher level employment.
+Corporate and Community Training provides short-term, not-for-credit training on a part-time basis to enable students to supplement their present job skills, to explore a new career, or just for fun.
+These courses operate weekly, both on-and off campus.